Kad sam prvi put čuo ime Isus, nekako sam znao da je to ime nekoga ko me voli.

 He came to provoke your sacred imagination and to inspire you to trust your own God-given intuition and what your heart tells you.

-What follows is a short three-part story about a man in whom God dwelt.
+What follows is a short, three-part portrait of the man in whom God dwelt.

 Isus iz Nazareta: mit ili istorija?